Sohou08/AWS_cloud/Jump box/Step.md

 ![3](https://user-images.githubusercontent.com/51121757/69834395-00d75c00-1232-11ea-98eb-0552028c4570.PNG)

 * NAT instance: Possibility to add Elastic IP for more flexibility of your instance.
-If not during Set up

 In AWS management console, Choice EC2 then Launch instance.
 In the left navigation pane, choice community and search <amzn-ami-vpc-nat>, take in preference the first.
 Normally you obtain something in below :